-Summary: Non-signatory Algeria views the convention banning cluster munitions favorably but has not taken any steps to accede to it.
-Algeria participated in a meeting of the convention for the first time in 2015, where it expressed firm opposition to cluster munitions.
-It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2018.
+Ten-Year Review: Non-signatory Algeria views the convention banning cluster munitions favorably but has not taken any steps to accede to it.
+Algeria participated in one meeting of the convention, in 2015, where it expressed firm opposition to cluster munitions.
+It has voted in favor of key annual United Nations (UN) resolutions promoting the convention, most recently in December 2019.

 Algeria is not known to have used, produced, or exported cluster munitions, but it is reported to possess a stockpile.